 What experiences have you had by dealing with the relational aspect of money?

 Dr. Kai Romhardt: When I organized my first retreat, a multi-day seminar on mindfulness of money and finances, we meditated on money.
 We put cash (a 500-euro bill, several other bills and coins) in the middle.
 One by one, the participants selected some and put it in front of them.
 The task was to connect with the money and the emotions it triggered.
 After a walking meditation, the people who had picked last were asked to take from the money again first.
 They had to get it from the person, e.g., who had chosen the 500-euro bill and put it in front of themselves.
 They meditated on this again.
-In the exchange afterwards, it was interesting that almost all participants had gotten a headache from this exercise.
-Headaches, tension and emotions had risen, partly not understood.
-And fascinatingly after this exercise nobody talked about money for the rest of the retreat (it went for two more days).
+In the exchange afterward, it was interesting that almost all participants had gotten a headache from this exercise.
+Headaches, tension, and emotions had risen, partly not understood.
+And fascinatingly, after this exercise, nobody mentioned money for the rest of the retreat (it went for two more days).

 The demon had risen once, shaken everyone up, caused headaches and unpleasant feelings, and then disappeared again.
-After that, there was a collective unconscious decision not to touch the subject again for the time being.
+After that, there was a collective unconscious decision not to touch the subject again for the moment.

 How do you embark on the topic today?